Running A Business

 However, there are some standard deductions (marketing expenses, insurance costs, education, etc.) that you can write off.
 As you begin to file your taxes, identify which expenses can qualify as deductions in order to reduce how much you need to pay.

 As you grow your business, you’ll discover that you have multiple levers to pull to increase profitability.
-You can save money by reducing costs, thus growing your income, or you can adjust your products and prices to increase your margins.
+You can save money by reducing costs, or you can adjust your products and prices to increase your margins.

 Companies make minor adjustments to their product lines frequently.
-They debut new items to appeal to customers (like the luxury face mask trend of 2020) and change their products to meet customer demand (like fast-food chains going “all-natural”).
+They debut new items to appeal to customers and change their products to meet customer demand (like fast-food chains going “all-natural”).

 Within the first few months of opening, you may decide that you need to change up your products to help your business succeed.
 Fortunately, there are many ways to do this.
 A few options at your disposal include: